 On the road to a connected vehicle future.

 Connected and autonomous vehicles will transform the world of transportation as we know it.
-Although autonomous and self-driving vehicles are still years away from widespread usage, 5G networks are deploying today that will provide the broad coverage, speed, and low latency needed as a foundation for anticipated advances in transportation.
+Although fully autonomous and self-driving vehicles are still years away from widespread usage, today’s 5G networks provide the broad coverage, speed, and low latency needed as a foundation for the rollout of these advances in transportation.

 In-car infotainment.

 But as we move toward self-driving vehicles, the focus shifts to making the most of the in-car multimedia experience.
-Gaming and live-streaming movie watching are just a couple of the infotainment features we can expect, which of course create opportunities for advertisers.
+Gaming and content-streaming services are just a couple of the infotainment features we are beginning to see, which of course creates opportunities for content partnerships and advertisers.

-Without a need for a human driver, the main focus in the car will shift to what people can do with their time.
-It’s easy to imagine that the typical commuter would start their workday in the car, with the ability to do pretty much everything they could do at their desk, including joining meetings, sharing presentations and other collaborative work.
+Without a need for a human driver, the car becomes an extension of home and office.
+It’s easy to imagine that the typical commuter would start their workday in the car, with the ability to do pretty much everything they could do at their desk, including joining meetings, sharing presentations, and other collaborative work.

 Interconnected vehicles.

-Virtually all the vehicles of the future will communicate with each other, with traffic lights, and other control devices via live traffic updates.
-Traffic jams should become much less of a headache, as vehicles take advantage of features such as seamless lane control, intelligent positioning, and the ability to preemptively adapt to speed changes.
+Vehicle-to-everything (V2X) will enable the vehicles of the future to communicate with each other, with traffic lights, and with other control devices via live traffic updates.
+Vehicles will take advantage of features such as seamless lane control, intelligent positioning, and the ability to preemptively adapt to speed changes, both improving road safety and making traffic jams less of a headache.

 Autonomous vehicles.